 Use your coding and programming skills to lead the way in designing the future of software development projects.
 Think like a system developer while you gain knowledge in designing innovative business IT solutions, across various platforms, to deliver the techniques and tools employers demand.
-This course includes an optional Sandwich Placement year in industry.
+This course includes an optional placement year in industry.

 For more information about placement opportunities, please contact the Placements Team.